BreezeLeave

 None of those signals automatically means something is wrong.
 Agency delivery is messy.
 Some cards deserve heavy QA.
 Some documentation work does not need a formal QA step.
 Some design cards expand because the client finally clarified the problem.
 Card-efficiency analytics are useful because they make those patterns visible early enough for a useful conversation.

-BreezeLeave uses ClickUp time entries for card-efficiency analytics so delivery managers can investigate unusual patterns while the work is still fresh, instead of reconstructing the story during month close or after a client asks why a deliverable took longer than planned.
+BreezeLeave reads ClickUp time entries, groups the hours by team role (Developer, QA, Designer, Unclassified), and flags cards with unusual role-mix patterns.
+The point is to let delivery managers investigate while the work is still fresh, instead of reconstructing the story during month close or after a client asks why a deliverable took longer than planned.
+The product does not pull ClickUp estimate fields, because those fields are inconsistently used across teams and the comparison would lie more than it would help.

 The value is card-level context.
 Project-level reporting can tell you that a client used 82 hours this month.
 Card-level reporting helps explain whether those hours were concentrated in a risky feature, spread across routine work, consumed by rework, or weakened by messy classification.